wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 ![](@attachment/Clipboard_2020-03-15-18-32-04.png) 19:39

-Add an **if statement**, which we haven't learned about before, but if conditions check if something is true (whether it evalutes to boolean true or false), and then runs a block of code based on that condition.
+Add an **if statement**, which we haven't learned about before, but if conditions check if something is true (whether it evaluates to boolean true or false), and then runs a block of code based on that condition.

-Checkheck whether the key includes the word arrow, and if it does, move the logic to log to the console within the if block as well as the `preventDefault()` call, like so 👇
+Check whether the key includes the word arrow, and if it does, move the logic to log to the console within the if block as well as the `preventDefault()` call, like so 👇

 ```  js
 if (e.key.includes("Arrow")) {